 Attending to your hunger is an act of self-care.
 When you think of self-care you may think of vacations, bubble baths, or massages, but there is so much more to it.
-The basic core of self care is honoring your needs and taking care of yourself mentally, physically, emotionally, and spiritually.
-I know what you might be thinking.
-You might think that sounds corny or “I take care of other people, so my needs come second to theirs.”
+The basic core of self-care is honoring your needs and taking care of yourself mentally, physically, emotionally, and spiritually.
+You might think that sounds corny or think “I take care of other people, so my needs come second to theirs.”

 Here are just some basic self care behaviors: getting adequate sleep, going to the bathroom to urinate and defecate, having healthy personal relationships, eating regularly and eating enough, relaxation, drinking water, and expressing your emotions.
 If one or all of these self-care behaviors aren’t being met, you are most likely not feeling like your best self.
 It’s not selfish or a luxury to take this time for yourself because when you are feeling your best, you can serve others better.

 So the next time you notice you are feeling hungry, but tell yourself you don’t really need to eat, remember that eating is an act of self-care and helps you be the best form of you!
 Which brings me to my next tip…

 Changing behaviors comes easier than changing thoughts believe it or not.
 Through dieting you may have absorbed some harmful thought patterns which are making it much harder for you to listen to your body.
 Common thought patterns that may emerge for you are:

 Now that you're starting to know how your body is wise and eating is an act of self-care, it’s also important to realize that your body isn’t perfect (no one is).
 Some days you won’t feel your natural hunger cues, or your schedule will be off or you’ll forget to eat.
 This is only natural.
 But guess what?
 You still need to eat!
 Yes, really.